JonaKelloggDCB/LegalTopicCoding/README.md

 The analysis relies on a newly constructed dataset that integrates three large- scale legislative corpora from the United States, the European Union, and France.
-Specifically, the dataset merges materials introduced by Kornilova and Eidelman (2019), Laurer and Borrett (2020), and Harvard Library Innova- tion Lab (2024), respectively.
+Specifically, the dataset merges materials introduced by Kornilova and Eidelman (2019), Laurer and Borrett (2020), and Harvard Library Innovation Lab (2024), respectively.